Skip to content

 Can AI completely replace human review?

 No. The optimal approach is a hybrid model: AI automatically processes standard cases (75 to 90% of files) and routes complex cases to a human analyst with a pre-assessed dossier.
-Human oversight remains essential for high-stakes regulatory decisions and ambiguous cases where the AI cannot reach a sufficient confidence level.

 How are deepfake documents detected?

 Synthetic document detection relies on analysing micro-artefacts invisible to the human eye: JPEG compression inconsistencies, resolution anomalies between document zones, metadata manipulation traces, and font inconsistencies.
-Specialised solutions like CheckFile integrate detection models trained on corpora of authentic and forged documents.

 How long does it take to integrate a document validation solution?

 REST API integration takes from 2 hours (simple call) to 2 weeks (full integration with ERP, webhooks, and custom workflows).
-Pre-configured connectors for major ERPs (SAP, Oracle, Sage) and CRMs (Salesforce) reduce integration time to 1 to 3 days.
+Pre-configured connectors for major ERPs (SAP, Oracle, MYOB) and CRMs (Salesforce) reduce integration time to 1 to 3 days.

 What is the difference between OCR and automated document validation?